DominoKit/domino-mvp/README.md

     - Fill the Main class with : `org.dominokit.domino.api.server.DominoLauncher`
     - Fill the program arguments with : `run org.dominokit.domino.api.server.StartupVerticle -conf target/classes/config.json`
     - Select the Working directory as `domino-demo-backend` module folder.
-    - Select the Use class path of module as `domino-demo-backend`
+    - Select the Use class url of module as `domino-demo-backend`
     - Make sure the JRE is 1.8.
     - Click **Apply and OK **.